grubbcc/anagrams/To do.md

 ## NEW FEATURES
 * private messages
+* add words up to 21 letters long
 * add interactive puzzle mode to anagrams.site/tree
 * make game setup screen for choosing players
 * add admin tools for creating and scheduling tournaments
 * show list of top players for players who have played at least, say, 10 rated games
 * allow players to choose scoring method?
 * Keep track of who creates (is the "host" of games).
 Prevent users from creating and abandoning too many games.
 Send pop up warning accordingly.
-* make it so you can see the words that can be stolen to produce a given word, i.e. make the wordExplorer bidrectional
+* make it so you can see the words that can be stolen to produce a given word, i.e. make the wordExplorer bidirectional
 * remove redundancy in play validation?
+* store gamechat in ArrayList
 * make sure blanks are properly accounted for when checking for rearrangement

 ## FRONT END
-* make center of notepad draggable
-* test whether wordbuilder accurately categorizes entries as playable or not
 * update highlights immediately when highlight_words is enabled
 * try not to randomize the board panels upon endgame
 * refactor so that addWord and addWords methods take Word objects as parameters